dc-js/dc.js/docs/api-latest.md

 ```

 #### .renderTitle(boolean)
-Turn on/off title rendering
+Turn on/off title rendering, or return the state of the render title flag if no arguments are
+given.

 #### .renderlet(renderletFunction)
-Renderlet is similar to an event listener on rendering event.
-Multiple renderlets can be added to an individual chart.
+A renderlet is similar to an event listener on rendering event.
+Multiple renderlets can be added
-Every time when chart is rerendered or redrawn renderlet then will be invoked right after the chart finishes its own
+to an individual chart.
+Each time a chart is rerendered or redrawn the renderlets are invoked
-drawing routine hence given you a way to override or modify certain behaviour.
-Renderlet function accepts the chart
+right after the chart finishes its own drawing routine, giving you a way to modify the svg
-instance as the only input parameter and you can either rely on dc API or use raw d3 to achieve pretty much any effect.
+elements.
+Renderlet functions take the chart instance as the only input parameter and you can
+use the dc API or use raw d3 to achieve pretty much any effect.
 ```js
 // renderlet function
 chart.renderlet(function(chart){